GED Alternatives-What State Has The Easiest GED Test

 Free GED Prep & Practice Tests

-Practice tests are, however, great for discovering your weaker and stronger points and identifying your knowledge gaps.
+Practice tests are great for discovering your weaker and stronger points and identifying your knowledge gaps.
 If you know what topics and which subject areas require most of your attention and study time, you won’t have to go through all of the material in the same way.
 Just go quickly over what you already understand and focus on what you need to learn.

 The GED test can only be taken on a computer, whereas the HiSET is offered both on paper and on a computer (except in New Jersey and West Virginia, where only computer-based testing is available).